President International Operations & EVP, Network Optimization

-As President of Lineage Europe, Mike McClendon oversees Lineage’s European operations and is responsible for identifying strategic growth opportunities overseas; in his role as EVP of Optimization & Integration, Mike further oversees the critical execution of the company’s energy management initiatives as well as acquisition, integration, expansion and greenfield projects.
+As President International Operations, Mike McClendon oversees Lineage’s operations outside of the United States and is responsible for identifying strategic growth opportunities overseas; in his role as EVP, Network Optimization, Mike further oversees the critical execution of the company’s energy management initiatives as well as acquisition, integration, expansion and greenfield projects.
 A graduate of the University of Arkansas, Mike has over 15 years of experience in cold chain distribution, previously leading Lineage’s east area operations and serving as President of Richmond Cold Storage.
 He is also an active and contributing member of the temperature-controlled warehousing and logistics industry and has held board positions at both the IARW and WFLO.

 What would you tell someone considering a career in supply chain, logistics, or at Lineage?

 The temperature-controlled warehousing industry is not only fascinatingly complex, but it also continues to grow and evolve at an astonishing rate.
 As long as people need to eat, our industry will thrive!
 The promise, stability and opportunity the cold chain presents is unmatched, and, at Lineage, we have solid processes and structures in place to foster individual growth for each and every team member.

 What are the two or three most important lessons you have learned in your career that others could benefit from?

 Talk to customers early and often when an obstacle is identified.
 It is critical to the health of our partnership that we earn, keep and foster their trust, and easy, available communication is crucial to not only solving the issue, but also moving forward together.

 The promise, stability and opportunity the cold chain presents is unmatched, and, at Lineage, we have solid processes and structures in place to foster individual growth for each and every team member.